OctopusDeploy/blog/blog/2019-01/octopus-release-2019.1/index.md

 As usual, [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
 Please see the [release notes](https://octopus.com/downloads/compare?to=2019.1.0) for further information.

-* Self-hosted Octopus customers can start using spaces today by installing [Octopus Server 2019.1](https://octopus.com/downloads).
+* Self-hosted Octopus customers can start using Spaces today by installing [Octopus Server 2019.1](https://octopus.com/downloads).
 Note `2019.1` is a fast lane release without [long-term support](https://octopus.com/docs/administration/upgrading/long-term-support).
-Spaces will be included in a future [LTS](https://octopus.com/docs/administration/upgrading/long-term-support) release of Octopus at the end of Q1 2019.
+Spaces will be included in the next [LTS](https://octopus.com/docs/administration/upgrading/long-term-support) release of Octopus at the end of Q1 2019.

 * Octopus Cloud customers will start receiving the latest bits in about 2 weeks during their maintenance window.